xjlin0/old.xjlin0.github.io/_posts/2015-03-20-choosing-between-devise-and-clearance.md

 <hr>

 ### Devise
 [Here is a great tutorial of Devise can be found on Ruby girls](http://guides.railsgirls.com/devise/).
-[Or you can use Rais Composer to install Devise on a new Rails project](http://railsapps.github.io/rails-composer/) by the command <code>rails new myapp -m https://raw.github.com/RailsApps/rails-composer/master/composer.rb</code>
+[Or you can use Rais Composer to install Devise on a new Rails project](http://railsapps.github.io/rails-composer/) by the command <code>rails new myapp -m https://raw.github.com/RailsApps/rails-composer/master/composer.rb</code>.
+Alternatively, you can [install ActiveAdmin gem](http://activeadmin.info), which will automatically install Devise for you.

 ### Clearance: Here's how I setup it
 {% highlight sh %}